bitlogik/pyWalletConnect/README.md

 `reply_session_request( msg_id, chain_id, account_address )`
 Send a session approval message, when user approved the connection session request in the wallet.
 *msg_id* is the RPC id of the session approval request.
+*chain_id* is the integer ideitifying the blockchain.
+*account_address* is a string of the address of the wallet account ("0x...").

 `.reject_session_request( req_id )`
-Send a session rejection message to the webapp (through the relay). *req_id* is the RPC id of the session approval request.
+Send a session rejection message to the dapp (through the relay).
+*req_id* is the RPC id of the session approval request.

 ## License